 You can also register on the Invaluable site.

 Otherwise, you can ask to be called when the auctioneer is approaching the particular lot number.
 A member of the staff will phone you a few minutes before the item will be on sale and you can instruct him to bid on you behalf, in real time.
 Both of these possibilities are free of charge and will not have any impact to the final hammer price.

 You can also submit an Absentee Bid Form (an order bid) and the auction house will execute it by bidding for you behalf until the price has reached your nominated amount.
 If bidding doesn’t reach this amount, you win the item for the price at which the bidding ceased.
 If you are the winner, a member of the staff will send you by email your final invoice.
-We will send your item to the appropriate postal address as soon as we will get your payment.
+They will send your item to the appropriate postal address as soon as payment is received.

 You can also contact Claude directly if you want to leave a bid.